deorbil/zd/README.md

 ## Usage

-On its own `zd` does almost nothing, it prompts user to select a directory and then output it to `stdout`.
+On its own zd does almost nothing, it prompts user to select a directory and then output it to stdout.

 ```bash
 zd